|Target version:||Expert Group 2015|

 As Martti mentioned, for cost-analysis more time is needed and therefore it is difficult to give any comment on that proposal in current moment.

-#11 Updated by Anonymous almost 5 years ago
+#11 Updated by Anonymous over 5 years ago

 - File Annex3-KristiinaKahur´s-presentation.pdf added